sourcelabs-nl/completablefuture/README.md

     .exceptionally

 3. Use result of ComputalbleFuture or create something new .thenApply "map" or .thenCompose "flatMap"

-4. Maybe consider using parallelStream

 5. User custom thread pool for execution, tweak values for more performance
 ```